⭐ Rated 5/5 on Google Β· Installation Within 7 Days Β· A-Rated Glazing Β· Call: 01622 278948

 4. Colour and Finish

-You have far more choice than most people realise — 200+ colours are available across most manufacturers.
-The most popular in Kent right now are anthracite grey, black, chartwell green, and French grey.
-Remember you can have different colours inside and out.
+Over 200 colours are available.
+The most popular in Kent right now are anthracite grey, black, chartwell green and French grey.
+You can have different colours inside and out.
 Matte finishes photograph better and age more gracefully than gloss in most cases.

 5. Glazing Options